google/comprehensive-rust/src/hello-world/welcome.md

     that the slides are just a support and you are free to skip them as you like.

-The idea for the first day is to show _just enough_ of Rust to be able to speak about the famous borrow checker.
-The way Rust handles memory is a major feature and we should show students this right away.
+The idea for the first day is to show the "basic" things in Rust that should have immediate parallels in other languages.
+The more advanced parts of Rust come on the subsequent days.

 If you're teaching this in a classroom, this is a good place to go over the schedule.
 We suggest splitting the day into two parts (following the slides):